tushar-mohan/perftools/README.md

     $ papiex ...
     $ mpirun ... papiex ...

-And similar for the other tools that may have been built:

-    $ mpirun ... mpipex ...
-    $ mpirun ... hpcex ...

 Documentation is available in the form of man pages and a Wiki here.